noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 [I don't even feel like I'm alive anymore!!!
 I mean, that's the first time I've heard the voice of the Creator God, you know?!
 You don't know any other outrageous people anymore, right?!
-That's really the last one, right!!?!
+That's really the last one, right?!
 Please just say it now if you actually know the World King or someone like her!
 It's because my heart can't take it anymore!!!]